Wizzerinus/magicnet/README.md

 class MsgCustom(MessageProcessor):
     arg_type = tuple[network_types.s256]
+    # If typehints are used and the MessageValidation middleware
+    # is used, messages that do not match the typehints are rejected

     def invoke(self, message: NetMessage):
         # this will be called on the server, as the client sends this message